marmelab/react-admin/docs/SimpleForm.md

 ## `sanitizeEmptyValues`

-As a reminder, HTML form inputs always return strings, even for numbers and booleans.
-So the empty value for a text input is the empty string, not `null` or `undefined`.
-This means that the data sent to the form handler will contain empty strings:
+In HTML, the value of empty form inputs is the empty string (`''`).
+React-admin inputs (like `<TextInput>`, `<NumberInput>`, etc.) automatically transform these empty values into `null`.

+But for your own input components based on react-hook-form, this is not the default.
+React-hook-form doesn't transform empty values by default.
+This leads to unexpected `create` and `update` payloads like:

 ```jsx
 {